 It’s also true that it doesn’t have to be.

 The idea that creating a website – especially a great-looking one – is difficult and requires a lot of skills is a complete myth.
 21% of business owners said that they lacked the technical expertise to make a website, but this is simply not true.

-Creating a stylish, modern website is easy with our intuitive tools, and does require any knowledge of fancy stuff like coding – or any prior knowledge at all!
+Creating a stylish, modern website is easy with online website builders, and does require any knowledge of fancy stuff like coding – or any prior knowledge at all!

 5. Their business is ‘too small’